kotarabitkisi/Farmath2/README.md

 ### Market
 - Everything you bought will be sent to the under of the deck
-- There is a daily limit of purchase (4)
+- 6 items displayed at the market
+- Each item can be bought only once in a day (and that creates a daily purchase limit)

 ### Cards
 - Main card type is crops (you can't sow a crop if you don't have a card for it)